aabbtree77/miniguestlog/README.md

 It is amazing how quickly one can get a fully deployed web app with an HTTPS address when using render.com, but there is a caveat.
 The cloud shuts down the nodes with the free plan after 15 minutes of any request inactivity: [1](https://community.render.com/t/cold-boot-start-of-the-server-for-first-request/15911), [2](https://docs.render.com/docs/free).
 Later on, the first request will take the whole minute or two to process (!), the things run smoothly again, until the next inactivity. **This is definitely not going to be a good user experience.** Concerning this web app, I am still content with render.com as it saves a lot of time.
 I can wait for my personal list of guests to load, but there is no way for the free plan to work in any mission critical scenario.

 Deployment is a big factor in the choice of a technology stack.

+## geoip-lite

+It is not reliable with the city detection.
+It confuses Vilnius with Kaunas in Lithuania.
+Sometimes the returned city is an empty string.
+I am not sure about the limitations of the IP-based geolocation, but it is worth trying some other services.

+## Conclusions

+This mini web app runs for about a month continuously (January 2024).
+It did not take much time to deploy the code.
+On the other hand, a lot of control is totally lost with the third party services.
+I do not understand how MongoDB and HTTP requests reach Js on the server side.
+I also have doubts about MERN as a tool to build web apps as I certainly do not want to code authentication and user administration from scratch.

 ## References